Extended parallel process model: Background

 Fear appraisals are the mental evaluations made in response to experiencing fear-inducing stimuli and are also known as threat appraisals.
 Fear appeal literature is primarily focused on understanding key fear appraisal processes in humans, with the intention of using it to drive social campaigns and behavioural interventions.

 Components

 The EPPM uses persuasive fear-inducing messages to induce intended behavioural responses.
-Wittle details three main processes involved in fear appraisal: the fear appeal inputs, the message processing of the inputs, and the outputs, or action taken after evaluating the perceived threat.
+Witte details three main processes involved in fear appraisal: the fear appeal inputs, the message processing of the inputs, and the outputs, or action taken after evaluating the perceived threat.

 Fear appeal inputs

 According to fear appeal studies, a fear appeal has two components: a component of threat and a component of efficacy.
 These two components are further divided into two categories each.
 The threat component is composed of severity and susceptibility, while the efficacy component is composed of response efficacy and self-efficacy.

 These four key factors, as defined by the EPPM, predict the likely outcome of communications that involve a fear appeal.